 What’s a Gaming Laptop?

 Gaming laptops are designed to support the latest game software competently.
-Powerful GPU isn’t featured by the gaming laptops that will execute graphics software.
-But, you can use workstation laptops for both work and gaming purposes.
+Powerful GPU isn’t featured in the gaming laptops that will execute graphics software.
+But you can use workstation laptops for both work and gaming purposes.

 The significant differences between the workstation and gaming laptop reside mainly in the critical components like CPU, GPU, Display, RAM, and storage space.